Nourish Your Skin with Botanical Oils

 2. Avocado Oil

-If you like slathering ripe, rich avocado on your toast, you’ll love using oil on your skin.
+If you like slathering ripe, rich avocado on your toast, you’ll love using avocado oil on your skin.
 Avocado oil is high in antioxidants, which help to heal sun-damaged skin, and sterolin, which may reduce the incidence of age spots.
 Great for dry, sensitive, and irritated skin, avocado oil also makes a great eye makeup remover.

 3. Grape Seed Oil